BitTigerInst/Github-Ranking-FrontEnd/README.md

 ## Components
 This project consists of three components:

-1. A crawler digs members' public data and calculates their rankings.
-The results is stored in the persistence layer mentioned below.
+1. A crawler to dig the members' public data and calculates their rankings.
-2. A Firebase-powered persistence layer.
+2. A Firebase-powered persistence layer for the results from the crawler.
-3. A front-end single-page app shows members' rankings from the persistence layer.
+3. A front-end single-page app to show the members' rankings from the persistence layer.

 > **This repository is for the front-end app.** Click [here](https://github.com/hackjustu/Github-Project-Dashboard) to see the crawler app.